vibrationtoolbox/vibration_toolbox/readme.rst

 Load and execute the Lorenze example.
 It's copied from elsewhere, so I don't deserve any credit there.
 However, it gives an idea of where I want the project to go.

+Sorry for beign pithy... this project is a long ways off.
+You're welcome to help!